ethereum/ethereum-org-website/src/content/nft/index.md

 An artist publishing work on a social network makes money for the platform who sell ads to the artists followers.
 They get exposure in return, but exposure doesn't pay the bills.

-NFTs powers a new creator economy where creators don't hand ownership of their content over to the platforms they use to publicise it.
+NFTs power a new creator economy where creators don't hand ownership of their content over to the platforms they use to publicise it.
 Ownership is baked into the content itself.

 When they sell their content, funds go directly to them.
 If the new owner was to go on and re-sell the NFT, the original creator can even automatically receive royalties because the creator address is part of the token's metadata – metadata which can't be modified.